-- (d) must not work while experiencing SARS-CoV-2 symptoms; and - (e) must, unless the person is a Victorian resident, only remain in Victoria for the period reasonably necessary to provide the relevant specified work; and - (f) must get tested for SARS-CoV-2 at least once every 7 days during each specified worker (low workplace interaction) permit validity period in subclause (9); and

-Note: nothing in subclause (f) is intended to require a person to be tested for SARS-CoV-2 more than twice in any 14 day period, including where a person enters Victoria more than once in any 14 day period.

-- (g) carry and provide documentary evidence that the person has been tested in accordance with subclause (f) (including evidence of the person's most recent test) to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction) when requested to do so; and - (h) minimise contact with other persons; and - (i) wear a face covering unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person, for 14 days commencing from when the person enters Victoria or, if the person is a person referred to in subclause (i), until the person receives a negative SARS-CoV-2 test result, when in: - (i) indoor public places; and - (ii) outdoor public places; and - (iii) a vehicle if the person is in the vehicle with any other person with whom the person does not ordinarily reside at a private premises; and - (j) not carry a person as a passenger in the driver's cabin of a vehicle other than for the purpose of providing specified work; and - (k) if driving through a red zone, keep detailed records of each place they stop (including accommodation) in Victoria; and - (l) comply with all Directions currently in force; and - (m) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms.
+- (c) carry, and present on request to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction): - (i) a valid specified worker (low workplace interaction) permit; and - (ii) an acceptable form of identification; and - (iii) if the person, at the time they enter Victoria, has been in an area that is an extreme risk zone, red zone or an orange zone in a State, Territory or Green Zone Country at any time after the relevant zone commencement time in the previous 14 days, evidence in accordance with the requirements in subclause (7)(g); and - (d) not work while experiencing SARS-CoV-2 symptoms; and - (e) unless the person is a Victorian resident, only remain in Victoria for the period reasonably necessary to provide the relevant specified work; and - (f) get tested for SARS-CoV-2 at least once every 3 days during each specified worker (low workplace interaction) permit validity period in subclause (9); and Note: nothing in subclause (f) is intended to require a person to be tested for SARS-CoV-2 more than four times in any 14 day period, including where a person enters Victoria more than once in any 14 day period. - (g) carry and provide documentary evidence that the person has been tested in accordance with subclause (f) (including evidence of the person's most recent test) to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction) when requested to do so; and - (h) minimise contact with other persons unless the person is a Victorian resident and they are not working or travelling for work; and - (i) wear a face covering unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person, for 14 days commencing from when the person enters Victoria or, if the person is a person referred to in subclause (a), until the person receives a negative SARS-CoV-2 test result, when in: - (i) indoor public places; and - (ii) outdoor public places; and - (iii) a vehicle if the person is in the vehicle with any other person with whom the person does not ordinarily reside at a private premises; and

+- (j) not carry a person as a passenger in the driver's cabin of a vehicle other than for the purpose of providing specified work unless the person is a Victorian resident and they are not working or travelling for work; and - (k) keep detailed records of each place they stop (including accommodation) in Victoria; and - (1) comply with all Directions currently in force; and - (m) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms; and - (n) not enter or stay in any other vehicle or indoor space except when reasonably necessary for the purposes of: - (i) providing the specified work in an occupation listed in the Specified Worker (Low Workplace Interaction) List, that they have entered Victoria to perform; or - (ii) accessing toilet or bathroom facilities; or - (iii) paying for fuel; or - (iv) purchasing essential items; or - (v) purchasing takeaway food or drink; or unless the person is a Victorian resident and they are not working or travelling for work.